Lauren Selig: Career

 After writing for Variety magazine, Selig worked as story editor in 1997 at DreamWorks for producer Mark Johnson.
 In 2000 she practiced international licensing for music company Playnetworks.

 From 2002, Selig worked at Microsoft in Platforms Business Development.
 She began working in the family business, and from 2003 to 2012 Selig was Director of Development at her family's company, Martin Selig Real Estate.
 She also managed the private family investments in startups and organized the family's philanthropic giving.

 In 2005, Selig started Lala Laptop, a line of women's laptop bags; profits from the bag sales were donated to charity.
 In 2009 she wrote and created a selection of children's books and children's iPhone applications called Little Lala.
 At that time Selig was the president of Business Development and strategy at the online movie service company IndieFlix.

 Selig co-founded Shake and Bake Productions.
-Her recent movies include the Elton John biopic Rocketman and the Sam Raimi thriller Crawl.
+Her recent TV series include Wheel of Time and movies include the Elton John biopic Rocketman and the Sam Raimi thriller Crawl.
 Selig was executive producer of Hacksaw Ridge, Lone Survivor, Everest, American Made, A Walk Among the Tombstones, and I Am Michael, which screened at the Sundance Film Festival in 2015.
 That year she was named as one of Variety magazine's "producers to watch".

 In 2017, Hacksaw Ridge, executive-produced by Selig, received six Oscar nominations.

-She is currently producing the last Stanley Kubrick script The Downslope, the sci-fi masterpiece The Diamond Age and the Amazon series Wheel of Time.
+She is currently advising New Republic Pictures whos movies include Mission Impossible and Top Gun.
+She is producing the last Stanley Kubrick script The Downslope, the sci-fi film The Diamond Age and the Amazon series Wheel of Time.

 In addition to her work in film and television she advises companies on their investments into the United States and is a partner at the virtual reality company V.A.L.I.S. which won an Emmy for its work on Capturing Everest.
 VALIS produced the TIME recreation of Martin Luther King.
 She was an advisor to the IMAX fund and worked with several crypto currency companies through her fund Tangled Little Dragon.

-Selig is an early investor in several companies including Galaxy Interactive, A16z, Vaxxinity, Bulletproof Coffee, 1UP Ventures, SALT, Limeade, Deviation Games, Build A Rocket Boy, Wax Exchange, Otoy, Pantera and Hashgraph.
+Selig is an early investor in several companies including Galaxy Interactive, A16z, Vaxxinity, Bulletproof Coffee, Colossal, 1UP Ventures, SALT, Limeade, Deviation Games, Build A Rocket Boy, Wax Exchange, Shoreditch Ski Club, Marble Therapeutics, Otoy, Pantera and Hashgraph.

-She produces live entertainment through her partnership with Poets Road and is an advisor to Peter Jackson's company WETA.
+She produces live entertainment through her partnership with Poets Road and was an advisor to Peter Jackson's company WETA and Thinkwell Group.
 She is an ambassador to Reefline, and serves on the board of X-Prize.